nodox/gatsby-manor-docs/content/blog/public-beta-announcement.md

 ## Core Concepts
-Gatsby Manor is built on top of GatsbyJS to provide a painless way of building a websites with reusable ReactJS components we call themes.
+Gatsby Manor is built on top of GatsbyJS to provide a painless way of building websites with reusable ReactJS components we call themes.
 We even have a cleverly named npm module for theme management called [Jay](https://github.com/gatsbymanor/gatsby-jay) 😄.